I was gratified to see most of the class come back, but we’ll see if it happens again. Here’s the tentative syllabus for the next few weeks.

 This goes to the purpose of the JST.
 Joseph was commanded to retranslate the Bible, but I’m convinced God’s purpose was not that he wanted Joseph to give us an Ultimate Corrected-Text Bible.
 Rather, I think this command was meant to drive Joseph back into the scriptures to study and ask questions.
 Many of our distinctive doctrines and practices come directly from the process of Joseph working on the translation, asking a question based on a passage, and getting a long revelation in return: D&C 76 (three degrees of glory), and 132 (eternal marriage/plural marriage) are prime examples from D&C, as are baptism for the dead.

 Second, Joseph Smith told us how he understand the original version of Genesis 1 to read, and it doesn’t match the BMoses.
 (Here I borrow from David B., whose original argument is no longer online.
-David is soon defending his Hebrew Bible PhD at Brandeis, was a hired Institute instructor in Boston, FAIR presenter, FARMS writer, and just all-around great guy.)
+David is soon defending his Hebrew Bible PhD at Brandeis, was a hired Institute instructor in Boston, FAIR presenter, FARMS writer.)